jina-ai/late-chunking/README.md

-# Improve Text Embeddings for Long Texts with Context-Sensitive Chunking
+# Late Chunking of Short Chunks in Long-Context Embedding Models

 For many applications, encoding a whole text document into a single embedding representation is not useful.
 Many applications require retrieving smaller parts of the text and dense vector-based information retrieval systems often perform better with smaller text segments because of the limited information capacity of embedding vectors.